List of A.T.O.M. characters: Doctor Eel

 Dr. E. Elle aka Doctor Eel (voiced by Maurice LaMarche) is a scientist with a laboratory at the bottom of the ocean.
 He has a full bodysuit equipped with a mask and an arm cannon that can fire electricity.
 He uses mind control discs to make sea creatures (sharks, swordfish, squid etc.) his obedient pets.
 Also, he was able to create seaweed that grow very rapidly and wrap around intruders.

 Doctor Eel started a project called "Neptune's Revenge" where he used his "pets", namely a giant squid to sink ships.
 The project was funded by Paine who sought to get rid of Axel Manning and the rest of the Alpha Teens, who were at a party on Mr. Lee's yacht.
 Shark unintentionally stumbled across this plan when he was caught by Doctor Eel's giant squid while he was swimming.
 When the others at Mr. Lee's party started to get worried, Axel and King went to search for him.
 Meanwhile, Lee's yacht was being attacked by two giant squids.
 Axel and King followed Shark's Scubasled to where it had been tracked and found Doctor Eel's lab.
 The two saved Shark who explained what's been going on and found out that Paine is behind it.
 Axel confronted Doctor Eel one on one.
 The two fought until Axel used a Jo-Lan attack on Doctor Eel accidentally making him blast part of his lab.
 With his lab and life's work being destroyed as a result, Axel, King and Shark force Eel to surrender.
 He was detained by the three as they saved Mr. Lee, Lioness and Hawk from the sinking ship.
 Doctor Eel was taken to prison shortly afterwards.

 When Hawk and King were unjustly arrested, Doctor Eel was one of the villains to make their stay in prison very difficult.
 Without his bodysuit, Eel had light blue skin and dark blue hair.
 He was also able to sneak in a pet electric eel that willingly listens to him.
 He sent the eel from his sink to the sink in Hawk and King's cell.
-It attacked Hawk before escaping down the drain.
+It electrocuted Hawk before escaping down the drain.
 After King and Recombo started a food fight, he and the other villains imprisoned because of the Alpha Teens attacked King and Hawk.
 Lioness, who came with Axel to breakout their teammates, kicked a cup of water at Eel and his pet, electrocuting them both.